 Synchronized folders in SpiderOak ONE clearly require quite a bit more manual management than the synchronized folders people may be familiar with from services like DropBox or OneDrive.
 Frankly, I don’t see why anyone would choose a complicated folder synchronization service.
 These services are already difficult enough to use as it is.

 SpiderOak ONE lets you backup from and synchronize files between multiple computers under one subscription.
-This functionality really sets it apart from competing services as a compelling option for those of us who don’t need to backup enormous amounts of data and want to get the job done on a budget.
+This functionality sets it apart from competing services as a compelling option for those of us who don’t need to back up enormous amounts of data and want to get the job done on a budget.

 The SpiderOak ONE user interface isn’t actively user hostile, but that wouldn’t be an unfair description of it either.
-There is very little abstraction in the user interface from the technical foundations of SpiderOak ONE.
+There’s very little abstraction in the user interface from the technical foundations of SpiderOak ONE.
 The software is as awkward to use as the service’s name.